lolepls/differential-drive-robot-simulation/README.md

 "Build" folder is also provided, and it contains already built files of the encoder.
 However, you can build your own version using CMake.

+If you are wondering what the real robot looks like, you can admire it opening **robot.png**.
+Easy!

 ----------------
 HOW TO PERFORM THE SIMULATION
 ---------------